 - 1. Turn the engine off. - 2.
-Open the fuel filler door. - 3.
-Slowly insert the fuel filler nozzle fully into the fuel system.
-Pump fuel as normal. - 4.
-After you are done pumping fuel, slowly remove the fuel filler nozzle-allow about five seconds after pumping fuel before removing the fuel filler nozzle.
+Open the fuel filler door.

+3. Slowly insert the fuel filler nozzle fully into the fuel system, and leave the nozzle fully inserted until you are done pumping.
+Pump fuel as normal.

+4. After you are done pumping fuel, slowly remove the fuel filler nozzle-allow about five seconds after pumping fuel before removing the fuel filler nozzle.
 This allows residual fuel to drain back into the fuel tank and not spill onto the vehicle.

 Note: A fuel spillage concern may occur if overfilling the fuel tank.
 Do not overfill the tank to the point that the fuel is able to bypass the fuel filler nozzle.
-The overfilled fuel may run down the drain located below and in front of the fuel filler door.
+The overfilled fuel may run down the drain located within the fuel filler housing and to the ground.

 If the Check Fuel Fill Inlet lamp or Check Fuel Fill Inlet message comes on, the fuel fill inlet may not have properly closed.
 The inlet may have stuck open or debris may be preventing the inlet from fully closing.
 At the next opportunity, safely pull off the road, turn off the engine, open the fuel filler door and remove any visible debris from the fuel fill opening.
 Insert either the fuel fill nozzle or the fuel fill funnel (see Refilling with a portable fuel container for funnel location) provided with the vehicle several times to dislodge any debris and/or allow the inlet to close properly.
-If this action corrects the problem, the Check Fuel Fill Inlet lamp or Check Fuel Fill Inlet message may not reset immediately.
+If this action corrects the problem, the Check 388

+Fuel Fill Inlet lamp or Check Fuel Fill Inlet message may not reset immediately.
 It may take several driving cycles for the Check Fuel Fill Inlet lamp or Check Fuel Fill Inlet message to turn off.
 A driving cycle consists of an engine start-up (after four or more hours with the engine off) followed by city/highway driving.
 Continuing to drive with the Check Fuel Fill Inlet lamp or Check Fuel Fill Inlet message on may cause the Service Engine Soon lamp to turn on as well.